andrew121410/Legacy-World1-6Essentials/README.md

-# World1-6Essentials
+# Legacy-World1-6Essentials
-⚠️ `This is the 1.12.2 version of World1-6Essentials.` ⚠️
+⚠️ `This is the legacy 1.12.2 version of World1-6Essentials.` ⚠️

 `May not get updated as much as the latest version of World1-6Essentials.
 Nor will it get new features as the latest version.
 Or get any updates at all`